tanwasp/LunchBox-Android/README.md

 ## Project Status

-Current functioality includes searching restaurants, viewing a restaurant's profile, leaving reviews, adding restaurants, creating an account, logging into it, viewing your profile (with your reviews), and log out.
+Current functionality includes searching restaurants, viewing a restaurant's profile, leaving reviews, adding restaurants, creating an account, logging into it, viewing your profile (with your reviews), and log out.
 Data persistence and account authentication is implemented using Firebase.

 Current simplifications include a limited built-in set of existing restaurants and fake reviews.